bitmarkcc/plx/README.md

 This is meant to run inside the target system.
 You can also run this in a chroot.
 If you do so, you should set installinchroot=1 (in build.sh).

 # init.sh
-This runs inside the initramfs (before mounting the root filesystem)
+This runs inside the initramfs (before mounting the root filesystem).

+# ssh access
+For ssh access, add your id_rsa.pub to the root directory when building.

+# root password
+The root password is the name of the generated image file, of the form `plx<random>.img` where `<random>` is an 8 character random base64 string (alphanum + `_-+`).